Announcing Best Life’s Energy Accelerator Program! Learn More

 Three consequences of gut dysbiosis include (1) inflammation, (2) immune suppression/activation, and (3) increased intestinal permeability.

-Fun fact #2: There are 100 trillion (2lbs worth) bacteria living in the gut.
+Fun fact #2: 100 trillion (2 lbs worth) bacteria live in the gut.

 How do I treat gut dysbiosis?

 As a functional medicine practitioner, I take a whole-person approach.
-I start by looking at the adrenal glands in the first three months of my program, because like I said earlier, poorly functioning adrenal glands usually, if not always, affect gut health.
+In the first three months of my program, I start by looking at the adrenal glands because, like I said earlier, poorly functioning adrenal glands usually if not always, affect gut health.

-Once I’ve taken some time to fix issues like HPA-axis dysfunction (a.k.a adrenal fatigue), I move into the gut portion of the program, where the true gut-healing can begin.
+Once I’ve taken some time to fix issues like HPA-axis dysfunction (a.k.a adrenal fatigue), I move into the gut portion of the program, where the true gut healing can begin.
 I’ll usually design my treatment protocol with these three steps in mind: (1) Remove, (2) Replace, and (3) Replenish.

-If you suspect you may have Gut Dysbiosis and are interested in how my program can help you, apply to work with me.
-Getting the gut bugs right is one important key factor in creating optimal health.
+Getting the gut bugs right is a key factor in creating optimal health.
 Additionally, I am always up for the challenge if someone tries to solve a long-term issue but feels like giving up because they can’t pinpoint the root cause.
-You are not alone and deserve to find answers and feel your best again.[/vc_column_text][/vc_column][/vc_row]
+You are not alone and deserve to find answers and feel your best again.

 Related Posts